 2020.
 Year Zero.
 Sometimes the future comes suddenly.

-Kaczynski is in his late seventies now, serving eight life sentences without the possibility of parole at ADX Florence in Florence, Colorado, a super-maximum-security prison reserved for the ‘worst of the worst’ criminals and those who pose an extremely serious threat to national and global security.
+Kaczynski is in his late seventies now, serving eight life sentences without the possibility of parole at ADX Florence in Colorado, a super-maximum-security prison reserved for the ‘worst of the worst’ criminals and those who pose an extremely serious threat to national and global security.

 And Kurzweil?
 Since 2012 the famous transhumanist has been Director of Engineering at Google.

 NEXT: DOPPELGÄNGER STORIES